w3ich3rt/tryhackme-notes/README.md

 # tryhackme-notes
-Repository for my TryHackMe notes
+This repository is for my TryHackMe notes and scripts I use to solve the tasks.
+This repo does not contain any write-ups.